Ohio State University's Former Head Coach Allegedly Took Intimate Photos In The White House

 McMurphy: Want to double check: White House picture with his tie and wedding ring that are visible from media photos of the event is not him?

-Urban Meyer, the head coach of the Ohio State University is currently under investigation for his own issues, some of whom are related to when Meyer learned about Zach Smith’s domestic violence allegations.
+Urban Meyer, the head coach of the Ohio State University, is currently under investigation for his own issues, some of whom are related to when Meyer learned about Zach Smith’s domestic violence allegations.